Responses to the COVID-19 pandemic in May 2020: 6 May

 The European Commissioner for Economy Paolo Gentiloni has predicted that the European Union will face an economic recession this year with a decline in economic output of more than seven percent.

 Dutch Prime Minister Mark Rutte has announced the easing lockdown restrictions over a period of four months.
 Rutte also announced that recreational golf and tennis would be allowed from 11 May but that organised sports would resume from 1 September.

 French vaccines subsidiary Sanofi Pasteur has announced that it is planning testing an experimental vaccine that it is developing in partnership with the British company GlaxoSmithKline.

 The German Government has announced that Germany's football league Bundesliga will resume matches from 15 May.

 Russian Culture Minister Olga Lyubimova has tested positive for the coronavirus.
 Russian President Vladimir Putin has warned against rushing to lift lockdown measures, warning that doing so would undo efforts to combat COVID-19.

-The Slovakian Government has reopened several businesses including restaurant terraces, hotels, and all shops outside of shopping malls.
+The Slovak government has reopened several businesses including restaurant terraces, hotels, and all shops outside of shopping malls.
 The Government has allowed weddings and religious services to take place with limited numbers.

 Spain's parliament, the Cortes Generales, has extended the country's state of emergency by two weeks.

 Turkish Health Minister Fahrettin Koca has announced plans to reopening the economy including specifying social distancing and facial mask requirements.

 In the United Kingdom, British epidemiologist Neil Ferguson resigned from the British Government's Scientific Advisory Group for Emergencies (SAGE) after breaching lockdown and social distancing rules by meeting with his married lover.

 UK Prime Minister Boris Johnson has stated that the British Government will announce its plan to ease coronavirus lockdown restrictions from Sunday (9 May).

 World Health Organization Director-General Tedros Adhanom urged countries emerging from lockdown to do it "extremely carefully and in a phased approach".